Our Plan to Address the Digital Inequities and Advance Digital Inclusion

 Digital Inclusion Roadmap Development

-The City of Long Beach is in the process of co-creating a Digital Inclusion Roadmap with community members and local stakeholders.
+The City of Long Beach is in the process of co-creating a Digital Inclusion Roadmap (strategic plan) with community members and local stakeholders.
 This Roadmap will be a blueprint for ensuring that everyone in Long Beach has equitable access and use of digital literacy training, the Internet, technology devices and other digital resources.
-The foundation of the Roadmap will include a vision, goals, objectives and strategies for advancing digital inclusion through a collective impact approach and equity lens in the following focus areas (e.g. capacity, connectivity, technology).
+The foundation of the Roadmap will include a vision, goals, objectives, performance indicators and strategies for advancing digital inclusion through a collective impact approach and equity lens in the following focus areas (e.g. capacity, connectivity, technology).
 Once the Roadmap has been developed, City staff will work closely with the community and local stakeholders to develop action plans for implementation.

 - The Digital Inclusion Roadmap Development Process.